MarketingforPlumbingCompanies

 Common questions about plumbing marketing

-Where you can get it approved, yes — Local Service Ads usually produce the cheapest exclusive emergency leads in the trade.
-The money is in daily lead disputes and adjusting your spend based on truck availability.
-Most shops have it set up and ignored.
+Where you can get it approved, yes — Local Service Ads usually produce the cheapest exclusive emergency leads in the trade, and they sit above the regular ads with a Google Guaranteed badge.
+To turn the badge on, Google runs a background check and verifies your license and insurance, and you generally need a small base of positive reviews first.
+After that it's pay-per-lead, not pay-per-click: you pay for the call, not the click, and dispute the junk.
+The money is in daily lead disputes and adjusting spend to your truck availability.
+Most shops set it up and ignore it.
 That's where the money is.

 Yes.
 Three minimum — emergency, scheduled, and big-ticket (sewer, re-pipe, slab leak, tankless conversion).
 The searches are different, the ad copy is different, the conversion events are different.
 Running them together hurts all three.